HomeDirectoriesBusiness Hours Optimization in Directory Listings

 Google Business Profile provides many of these metrics in its Insights section.
 Other directories may offer similar analytics through their business dashboards.

-For comprehensive analysis, create correlation models between directory analytics and in-store performance.
-This helps identify the full customer journey from online search to in-person visit, revealing how hours information influences conversion at each stage.
+For a full picture, build correlation models between directory analytics and in-store performance.
+This traces the customer journey from online search to in-person visit and shows how hours information shapes conversion at each stage.

 1. Monthly review of hour-specific performance metrics